awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/privatelink.md

 |  IAD2 \(1a \)   |   **us\-east\-1a**\-Vpce<0dc9a211a78c90f8>\.api\.vpce\.example\.com   |
 |  IAD2 \(1b \)   |   **us\-east\-1b**\-Vpce<0dc9a211a78c90f8>\.api\.vpce\.example\.com   |

-If you provided a default private DNS name and the buyer chooses **Enable Private DNS Name** \(associated a private hosted zone\) when creating a VPC endpoint, the buyer sees the regional default private DNS name to onnect to your service\.
+If you provided a default private DNS name and the buyer chooses **Enable Private DNS Name** \(associated a private hosted zone\) when creating a VPC endpoint, the buyer sees the regional default private DNS name to connect to your service\.

 |  **Name**  |  **Alias**  |  **Alias hosted zone ID**  |  **\(Notes\)**  |